 Oregon Tuberculosis Data

-In 2016, 14% of tested isolates were resistant to isoniazid, a primary first-line TB drug.
-There was one case reported in Oregon of multi-drug resistant TB (TB that is resistant to isoniazid and rifampin) in 2016.
+In 2020, 2 (4%) of tested isolates were resistant to isoniazid, a primary first-line TB drug, and there were no cases of multi-drug resistant TB (TB that is resistant to at least isoniazid and rifampin).
+Five cases of TB were treated in children under the age of 14, and there were no cases co-infected with TB and HIV.